 Leading Better Value Care Program

-Commencing in 2017/18 the NSW Health system will refocus - away from the traditional approach of measuring value in terms of volume/output in relation to costs, to measuring value in terms of the Institute for Healthcare Improvement Triple Aim of health outcomes, experience of care and efficient and effective care (in relation to costs).
+Commencing in 2017/18, the NSW Health system started to move away from the traditional approach of measuring value in terms of volume/output in relation to costs, to measuring value in terms of the Institute for Healthcare Improvement Quadruple Aim of health outcomes, experience of patients, experience of providers and effective and efficient care (in relation to costs).
 In this context, health outcomes are defined as the outcomes that matter to patients.
 A key goal is to improve value for patients and in doing so, unite the interest of all health care system stakeholders (e.g. patients and their families, NSW residents, clinicians, LHD/SHN, Pillars and the Ministry of Health (MoH)).

+Better Value Care is one of the key priorities for NSW Health.
 Leading Better Value Care (LBVC) seeks to identify and implement opportunities for delivering value based care to the people of NSW.
+The program uses a systematic approach, embedding good practice and measuring care, experiences and health outcomes.
 Opportunities are grouped into three categories: Clinical Initiatives, Commissioning and Contestability, and Workforce Capability.
 As immediate priorities, 13 initiatives have been selected which align to existing work efforts that have been “road-tested” to varying degrees across the system.

-The eight clinical initiatives, supported by a Pillar organisation (Agency for Clinical Innovation or the Clinical Excellence Commission), introduce new or improved models of care for:
+The thirteen clinical initiatives, supported by a Pillar organisation (the Agency for Clinical Innovation, the Clinical Excellence Commission or the Cancer Institute NSW), introduce new or improved models of care for:

 - Management of Osteoarthritis (ACI)